iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 #Why Your iMessage Is Not Showing Delivered

 Apple’s Send and reply to messages guide confirms that 4 conditions must be met for iMessage to show Delivered: sender online, recipient online, iMessage enabled on both sides, and no block in place.
-Our testing matches those 4 categories exactly, plus one iOS-bug case we kept seeing after major updates.
+Those 4 categories cover almost every case, plus one iOS-bug scenario that tends to surface after major updates.

 -